cjabendan/TrueLife/README.md

 ---

-## 📝 Notes
+## ⚠️ Project Context & Development Status**

-> ⚠️ **Development Status**
+> **TrueLife** was developed as a school summer project.
+It serves as a practical implementation derived from React Native and Expo documentation, as well as foundational mobile development tutorials.
 >
-> The platform is actively optimized to maintain low battery usage, fast image delivery over cellular data, and quick response times across all mobile screens.
+> The platform is built to demonstrate core mobile architecture, featuring client-side image optimizations, responsive UI patterns across screen sizes, and essential social network workflows.

 ---